You are here

 After completing her graduate studies in architecture at the University of California Berkeley and briefly practicing in San Francisco with SMWM and Vienna with Hermann Czech, Leslie began her academic career.
 She has taught at numerous schools in the United States (University of Michigan, Minnesota, Pennsylvania, California at Berkeley, Washington University and Arizona State University); Europe (Technical University of Vienna, Prague and Helsinki, the Aarhus School of Architecture); Japan (Hosei University); and Canada (University of British Columbia).
 Leslie has also taught a Free Lab with her magician brother in Halifax, a workshop in Ankara, and two intensive courses for the late Michael Sorkin in his Institute of Urbanism at the Academy of Fine Arts in Vienna.

-In July 2010, Prof. Van Duzer moved to Vancouver to assume the position of Director of the School of Architecture and Landscape Architecture.
-As Director, she oversaw the development of two new degree programs: the Master of Urban Design and a Dual Degree: MArch and MLA; initiated and taught the school’s first university-wide courses; and founded a mentor program matching students with professional mentors for the duration of their studies; and, in collaboration with the school’s first advisory board, launched the new Urbanarium.
+In July 2010, Leslie moved to Vancouver to assume the position of Director of the School of Architecture and Landscape Architecture at UBC.
+She oversaw the development of two new degree programs housed within the school: the Master of Urban Design and a dual degree MArch and MLA option; initiated the school’s first university-wide courses; founded a mentor program matching students with professional mentors for the duration of their studies; and, in collaboration with the school’s first advisory board, launched the new Urbanarium.
 Upon the completion of her five-year term as Director, a donor established the generous Leslie Van Duzer SALA Legacy Fund to allow her to continue her outreach efforts.